Timsey/starter-academic/content/event/20230412PakhuisDeZwijger/index.md

 ---
-title: Panel on the Existential Risks of AI
+title: Panel on the Existential Risks of AI with prof. Stuart Russell

 event: Panel at Pakhuis de Zwijger
 event_url: https://dezwijger.nl/programma/existential-risks-of-artificial-intelligence